Lauri Kristian Relander: President

 Relander and President of Latvia Jānis Čakste during Relander's 1926 official visit to Latvia.
 In the background, the Foreign Minister of Finland Eemil Nestor Setälä to the right.

 As President, Relander was politically inexperienced and young.
 Politicians and other opinion leaders could not take him seriously.
 Relander had no political base to speak of, and he was deemed to have no particular program for his presidency, which further decreased his support.
 Even Relander's continual state visits and trips drew criticism, leading to him gaining the nickname of Reissu-Lasse (Travelling Lasse).
-He was continually compared to Ståhlberg and his performance as president, which was the almost complete opposite of Relander.
+He was continually compared to Ståhlberg and his performance as president, which was almost completely opposite to that of Relander.
 Ståhlberg, of course, did not appreciate his successor at all but would have preferred to have seen Ryti as his successor; when Relander was elected, he muttered:

 May those take care of him who have hired him for it.

 Relander read the daily newspapers carefully and acquired a radio for the Presidential Palace, from which he could listen to the parliamentary question-and-answer debate for half a day at a time.
 However, he received little love in return from the media, and Helsingin Sanomat, the mouthpiece of the Progressive Party at the time, was particularly hostile towards him.
 Once, he invited Helsingin Sanomats editor-in-chief Eljas Erkko for coffee at the Presidential Palace with the intention of improving his relations with the newspaper, but the hour-long conversation did not produce the desired result in this regard.

 The cabinets during his term tended to be weak, short-lived minority cabinets, like in most European democracies of the time.
 All in all, Relander is remembered as a weak leader.
-On the other hand, Relander was an idealist, deplored the toughness of political game and preferred minority governments of supposedly excellent individuals over majority governments of unprincipled individuals.
+On the other hand, Relander was an idealist, deplored the toughness of the political game and preferred minority governments of supposedly excellent individuals over majority governments of unprincipled individuals.

 Relander can not be considered a strong president, but he did a few notable things during his single term.
 He allowed the Social Democrats to form a minority government (1926–1927), appointed Finland's first female cabinet minister, Miina Sillanpää (as Assistant Minister of Social Welfare), dissolved Parliament twice (in 1929 over a dispute on the civil servants' salaries and in 1930 to have the Parliament outlaw the Communist Party, which required a constitutional amendment and thus a two-thirds majority), and generally supported the far-right Lapua Movement until it started to kidnap various political opponents.
 Relander himself considered his worst mistake to be shaking hands with the leader of the movement, Vihtori Kosola, in connection with a peasant march in the summer of 1930, which was considered to be a good example of Relander's indiscretion.
 He maintained a rather close friendship with the Social Democratic leader, Väinö Tanner.